 methodology

-A set of methods, rules, or procedures used in a particular field or study.
+Methodology (noun) means a set of methods, rules, or procedures used in a particular field or study.
+Example: “The research paper explains its methodology in the second chapter.”

-How to Use Methodology
+How to use methodology

 Learner’s notesIn plain EnglishThe overall approach or system of methods used to carry out a task or study.